 3. Juvenile copperheads do have a yellow or greenish tip on their tail (as do cottonmouths).
 The occasional specimen does not.
 Copperheads absolutely DO NOT “always dump their venom”.
 This is another widespread myth that has been proven to be untrue.
 Baby venomous snakes can control their venom just as well as adults. https://www.youtube.com/watch?v=uUuUAhMMm0E

 4. Opossums do eat snakes, including venomous snakes.
 Many predators do.
-This doesn’t mean they “keep copperheads away” like some people suggest.
+This doesn’t mean they “keep copperheads away” or “eat ALL the snakes” like some people suggest.

 5. While there are a handful of observations of ratsnakes eating other snakes, it should not be considered a common occurrence.
 Most snakes that do eat venomous snakes (such as kingsnakes) also eat a variety of other prey.
 Some people have the impression that kingsnakes, racers, etc. will eat every venomous snake in existence: this is absolutely untrue.
 Ratsnakes and adult copperheads eat plenty of rodents, as do many other species.
 They ALL have a place in the ecosystem and should be respected, even if you don’t like snakes.

 Please join us in Wild Snakes : Education & Discussion where your snake questions will be answered by experts.

 Please share this post.